Brush border

 The brush border morphology increases a cell's surface area, a trait which is especially useful in absorptive cells.
 Cells that absorb substances need a large surface area in contact with the substance to be efficient.

 In intestinal cells, the microvilli are referred to as brush border and are protoplasmic extensions contrary to villi which are submucosal folds, while in the kidneys, microvilli are referred to as striated border.

+The brush border of the small intestine fulfills an important barrier role, barring pathogens and many other unwelcome particles from accessing the enterocytes.
+Causative agents of gastrointestinal disease typically have the ability to inhibit this protective function of microvilli.